Slyyoursenpai/Wordpress-Automation/README.md

 2. Add all dependencies and libraries mentioned in requirements ( pom.xml already has them)

 3. Configure WebDriver:
     Ensure that `chromedriver` is in your system PATH.
 (To explicitly call in code, user has to edit code to call web driver in BaseTest)

+4. Setup your own WordPress Site and install WP Dark Mode plugin.
+Use the Local app to create a WordPress site name it demo-site and make sure it has the URL: demo-site.local
+ You can use your own name and url but url has to changed in code in prod.json as mentioned below.
+Keeping Dark Mode plugin uninstalled or inactive will make test check for either and install/activate it.

 ## Running Tests